 Cassandra Alexandra (Soul Edge/Soul Calibur Series)

-Cassandra is a character from the popular fighting series Soul Calibur, making her playable debut in Soulcalibur II.
-She was mentioned in Soul Edge, a previous game in the series (albeit with a translation error of her name being Kathandra), however, she had no character background in it.
+Cassandra is a character from the popular fighting game series Soul Calibur, making her playable debut in Soulcalibur II.

 Personality wise, she shows fierce loyalty to those around her, especially for her sister, Sophitia.
-Her determination to succeed and her hard-working mentality with ample courage to do what she feels is right is unquestionable and as such, she can be considered one of the purest characters in the series.
+Her determination to succeed and her hard-working mentality with ample courage to do what she feels is right is unquestionable and as such, she is considered one of the purest characters in the series.
 After that, this analysis hits a standstill as there’s nothing else to really talk about without any more insight.
-The foundation is set just in case anything else comes to light in the future that just clicks.
-The score takes a heavy hit due to the fact that no clumsy moments happen during her gameplay, she can fight successfully without any mishaps.
-(Except when I play, but that’s with all characters!!)

 Any game character that you play as!